Why Maple Bear?

-Canada excels not only in studies in the English language, but is also a world leader and pioneer in bilingual education.
+Canada excels not only in studies of the English language, but is also a world leader and pioneer in bilingual education.

 Students don’t just memorize vocabulary in a Maple Bear classroom.
 This is a key difference between the programs offered at Maple Bear and the ESL training offered at other schools claiming to offer a bilingual education.

-Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focussed English immersion learning system based on Canadian educational pedagogy and best practises.
+Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focused English immersion learning system based on Canadian educational pedagogy and best practices.